DUNE-DAQ/docs/docs/README.md

 To learn how to run integration tests within our framework, go [here](packages/integrationtest/README.md)

-To learn about how to run even more comprehensive tests (particularly relevant during a DUNE DAQ release period), read about the [daq-systemtest package](packages/daq-systemtest/README.md)
+To learn about how to run even more comprehensive tests (particularly relevant during a DUNE DAQ release period), read about the [daqsystemtest package](packages/daqsystemtest/README.md)

 To learn how to keep track of assets (files, etc. which affect the behavior of the DAQ but aren't part of a standard software package), go [here](packages/daq-assettools/README.md)